-If your condition does not improve or becomes worse, then call your doctor.
+If your condition does not improve or becomes worse, then call your health care providers.
+Never use this medicine for a longer period of time than you have been told by your doctor.

 Driving or operating machinery is okay if you are aware of how you will react to it.
-Metronidazole powder may cause dizziness and this effect may get worse if you take it with alcohol.
+Metronidazole powder may cause dizziness and this effect may get worse if you take it with alcohol or you consume foods or medicines that contain propylene glycol.
 Be careful if you are driving or operating any risky activity.

 Do NOT use metronidazole powder if: